Lakeside Speedway: NASCAR connection

 The track hosted one NASCAR Convertible Series event in 1956.
 The race was won by Frank Mundy.
 The NASCAR Midwest Series also ran one race at the speedway in 1999.

 Among the notable NASCAR drivers who have raced at Lakeside Speedway is Clint Bowyer.
 Bowyer still holds several records at the track.

 Most wins(2000-2013)

 This list includes point races only, no special races.

 Drivers in bold currently race at Lakeside Speedway.

-The numbers in parenthesis represent how many wins the driver has this season.
+The numbers in parentheses represent how many wins the driver has this season.